Norodom Naradipo: Exile in France until the social unrest of 1968

 Naradipo headed for France to accomplish his study, however, May 1968 events in France caused him to have to return to Cambodia.

 Return to Cambodia as the People's Prince until the Civil War

 Upon his return to Cambodia, Naradipo, with his fluency in Chinese, became the editor of the government's Chinese newspaper.
 As a Communist, Naradipo acquired a nickname: the People's Prince.
 Sihanouk was ousted as head of state in 1970.
 Naradipo was arrested and sentenced to five years imprisonment for alleged involvement in terrorist attacks, by a special military tribunal of Lon Nol regime on 17 July 1971.

 Exile in China and return to Cambodia under the Khmers rouges

-Naradipo was released in May 1973.
-In the same year, he left for exile in China.
+Naradipo was released in 1 May 1973.
+In the following year, he left for exile in China.

 Disappearance

 Naradipo returned to Cambodia with his father in late 1975.
 He disappeared mysteriously in 1976.
 During the Khmer Rouge years, five of Sihanouk's children disappeared, including Prince Norodom Naradipo, Princess Norodom Sorya Roeungsi, Prince Norodom Khemanourak, Princess Norodom Botum Bopha and Princess Norodom Sujata.